natcap/invest.users-guide/source/coastal_protection.rst

    :align: center
    :figwidth: 500px

-   Screenshot of the "Profile Modification" section of the Profile Characteristics Spreadsheet.
+   Screenshot of the "Profile Modification" section of the Nearshore Waves Excel Table.

 This example likely corresponds to a case where the elevation was not seamless, or there was no topography measurements, and the user is applying a typical slope associated with mangroves as the backshore profile.

 **Habitats**

-In this table, users indicate the types of natural habitats that are present in the Natural Habitats folder that was specified in the Profile Generator prompt.
-If users intend to have the Profile Generator place habitats on the cross-shore profile rather than record the locations manually, this table must be filled out.
-To let the Profile Generator know which layer in the folder corresponds to which habitat type, users will need to enter in the Habitat ID cell the number that corresponds to the suffix in the shapefile name corresponding to that habitat (e.g., “1”, or “5”, etc.).
+In this table, you indicate the types of natural habitats that are present in the Natural Habitats folder that was specified in the Profile Generator prompt.
+If you intend to have the Profile Generator place habitats on the cross-shore profile rather than record the locations manually, this table must be filled out.
+To let the Profile Generator know which layer in the folder corresponds to which habitat type, you will need to enter in the Habitat ID cell the number that corresponds to the suffix in the shapefile name corresponding to that habitat (e.g., “1”, or “5”, etc.).
 If a particular habitat is not present, those cells should be blank.
 In the example below, mangroves, seagrass beds, and coral reefs are present in the study region and the suffix corresponding to these habitats are 1, 2, and 3, respectively

 .. figure 13